-From NYU to IWC, Spirits Strategist Scott Rosenbaum DipWSET of New York importer and distributor, T. Edwards Wines & Spirits, worked his way into the wine and spirits industry through education.
+From NYU to IWC, Spirits Strategist Scott Rosenbaum DipWSET of New York importer and distributor, T. Edwards Wines & Spirits, worked his way into the wine and spirits industry through education; he's achieved WSET's Level 4 Diploma in Wines and Level 3 Award in Spirits.
 He talks to us about the need for systematic spirits judging and how agave is the next big thing.

 How did you first become interested in spirits?

 In 2003, I enrolled in a course at New York University called Beverages 101.
 I was primarily interested in wine, but pleasantly surprised when Allen Katz (Director of Spirits Education and Mixology for Southern-Glazers Wine & Spirits) came in to guest lecture on cocktails.
 At the time, my knowledge of cocktails was limited to Mudslides, which much more closely resemble milkshakes, so an introduction to drinks like Manhattans, Daiquiris and Old-Fashioneds was revelatory.
 It didn’t hurt that the current cocktail renaissance was in its nascent stages, so the excitement was palpable.

 While in college, I’d worked part time in a few retail stores.
 It all seemed terribly exciting just to be working around wine and spirits, particularly when sales people and winemakers would visit and sample us on their products.